Skip to content

 } while (0)

-Step Three — Implementing Creation and Destruction
+Step 3 — Implementing Creation and Destruction

-Creation — Factory Function
+Creation — Factory Functions

-In object-oriented languages this is called a constructor; in C we call it a factory function — it "produces" an initialized object and returns it to the caller.
+In object-oriented languages, this is called a constructor; in C, we call it a factory function—it "produces" an initialized object and returns it to the caller.

 c

-arr->data = malloc(init_capacity * elem_size);
+arr->data = malloc(actual_capacity * element_size);

-if (arr->data == NULL) return DYN_ERR_ALLOC;
+if (arr->data == NULL) {

 arr->size = 0;

-arr->capacity = init_capacity;
+arr->capacity = actual_capacity;

-return DYN_OK;
+return arr;

 }